 This course focuses on tools and methods employed in biblical studies and ancient literature related to the Bible (up to 600 CE).
 Synchronic and diachronic approaches are discussed but the course focuses primarily on diachronic methods (form and genre criticism, comparative method, etc.) Students are trained to develop skills in analyzing texts using biblical methods.

-Forgotten Scriptures: Scrutinizing Christian Apocryphal Literature (3 credits)
+Forgotten Scriptures: Scrutinizing Christian Apocraphal Literature (3 credits)

-Several texts about Jesus and his disciples did not make it into the New Testament.
-These texts are the so-called New Testament or Christian Apocrypha, which is the subject matter of this course.
-These fascinating and enigmatic writings include Gospels, such as the Gospel of Peter or the Gospel of Mary, Acts of the Apostles, like the Acts of Philip or the Acts of Thomas or Andrew, Apocalypses, like the Apocalypse of Peter or the Apocalypse of Paul, as well as accounts of visions, such as the Sibylline Oracles, the Vision of Esra, the Ascension of Isaiah, etc. These texts, underexplored until recently, witness of the diversity of Christian history, theology, and literature and shed light on aspects of Christian culture and visual arts, which have been forgotten and neglected for centuries.
+A number of texts about Jesus, his family and his disciples did not find their place in the Christian Bible.
+These texts are the so-called Christian Apocrypha, which will be the subject matter of this course.
+These fascinating and enigmatic writings include Gospels, such as the Gospel of Peter or the Gospel of Mary, Acts of the Apostles, like the Acts of Philip or the Acts of Thomas, Apocalypses, like the Apocalypse of Peter or the Apocalypse of Paul, as well as accounts of visions, such as the Sibylline Oracles, the Vision of Esra, the Ascension of Isaiah, and texts about the death and afterlife of major characters, like the Dormition and Assumption of the Blessed Virgin Mary, etc. These texts, under explored until recently, witness of the diversity of Christian history, theology, and literature and shed light on aspects of Christian culture and visual arts, which have been forgotten and neglected for centuries.